ivan7237d/pipe-function/README.md

 - [`bindingProps`](https://github.com/obvibase/utils/blob/master/src/lib/react/bindingProps.ts): a helper function that converts a `StateView` into an object with props that React input components understand, e.g. `['x', set]` would be transformed into `{ value: 'x', onChange: ({ currentTarget: { value } }) => set(value) }`.

-The component will look as follows:
+Here's what the component will look like:

 ```ts
 type State = { a: string; b?: { c: string } };